 The Best Foods to Eat After a Brazilian Butt Lift

 After undergoing a Brazilian butt lift, your body will have some inflammation.
-Something that can help reduce it is to stay hydrated.
+Something that can help reduce inflammation is staying hydrated.
 In addition, drinking enough water also helps avoid complications — such as blood clots or fat embolisms.

 Something else that reduces inflammation is magnesium.
 Although there are vitamin supplements that can help you reach your doctor’s recommended daily intake, there are also plenty of foods that provide this nutrient naturally.
 A list of foods to eat after BBL includes:

 - Swiss cheese